Ultrasound - Abdomen

 - enlarged abdominal organ

-- an aneurysm in the aorta
+- an abdominal aortic aneurysm (AAA)

 - blockages to blood flow (such as clots)

-- narrowing of vessels (which may be caused by plaque)
+- narrowing of vessels

-- tumors and congenital malformation
+- tumors and congenital vascular malformations

-How should I prepare for the procedure?
+How should I prepare?

-You should wear comfortable, loose-fitting clothing for your ultrasound exam.
-You will need to remove all clothing and jewelry in the area to be examined.
+Wear comfortable, loose-fitting clothing.
+You may need to remove all clothing and jewelry in the area to be examined.

-You may be asked to wear a gown during the procedure.
+You may need to change into a gown for the procedure.

-Other preparations depend on the type of ultrasound you are having.
+Preparations depend on the type of ultrasound you are having.

 - For a study of the liver, gallbladder, spleen, and pancreas, you may be asked to eat a fat-free meal on the evening before the test and then to avoid eating for eight to 12 hours before the test.